-COUNCIL DEPARTMENT Swan Hill Rural City Council Engineering Services Towong Shire Council Department of Infrastructure and Environment.
-Wangaratta Rural City Council Technical Services Warrnambool City Council Infrastructure Services Wellington Shire Council Built and Natural Environment Wodonga City Council Infrastructure and Sustainability Yarriambiack Shire Council Technical Services Design Engineer or Designer Duncil , all road and drainage designs should ingineer, who will hereafter be referred to as ner.
-Developer(s) The person or company that un dertaking the land development.
-Developer's Representative The Developer's Representative is preferably the Superintendent where there is a contract between the Developer and the Contractor for the provision of Infrastructure that will be vested in Council.
+COUNCIL DEPARTMENT Southern Grampians Shire Council Infrastructure Department Strathbogie Shire Council Engineering Department Surf Coast Shire Council Development Engineering Swan Hill Rural City Council Engineering Services Towong Shire Council Department of Infrastructure and Environment.
+Wangaratta Rural City Council Technical Services Warrnambool City Council Development Engineering Wellington Shire Council Built and Natural Environment Wodonga City Council Infrastructure and Sustainability Yarriambiack Shire Council Technical Services

+Design Engineer or Designer

+Unless otherwise agreed by Council, all road and drainage designs should be completed by a Qualified Engineer, who will hereafter be referred to as the Design Engineer or Designer.

+Developer(s)

+The person or company that undertaking the land development.

+Developer's Representative

+The Developer's Representative is preferably the Superintendent where there is a contract between the Developer and the Contractor for the provision of Infrastructure that will be vested in Council.
 When there is no contract in place for the works the Developer's Representative will be the Construction Engineer or the Design Engineer as required by the context.

+Development

+Refers to "the carrying out of building, engineering, mining or other operations in, over or under land or the making of any material change in the use of any building or other land".

+Infrastructure

+Refers to physical works including roads, paths, playground and recreation equipment, landscaping, and drainage systems (including retardation and treatment facilities) and ancillary assets such as signs.

+Low Density Residential Development

+For the definitions of the different types of Low-Density Residential Development (LDRZ) see clause 12.2.

+Maintenance Period

-Development Refers to "the carrying out of building, engineering, mining or other operations in, over or under land or the making of any material change in the use of any building or other land".
-Infrastructure Refers to physical works including roads, paths, playground and recreation equipment, landscaping, and drainage systems (including retardation and treatment facilities) and ancillary assets such as signs.
-Low Density Residential Development For the definitions of the different types of Low-Density Residential Development (LDRZ) see clause 12.2.
-Maintenance Period Is the period specified in Section 17(4) of the Subdivision Act 1988, or planning permit or elsewhere in the IDM, whichever is the greater period, that the developer is responsible for maintenance of the completed works in good condition and repair unless otherwise agreed to in writing.
-Manual The Infrastructure Design Manual.
-MUSIC The Model for Urban Stormwater Improvement Conceptualisation (MUSIC) is a software tool that simulates the behaviour of stormwater in catchments.
-Qualified Engineer A person eligible to be registered as a civil engineer on the National I Engineers Register and experienced in the relevant field of practice.
-Road Verge The distance between the invert of kerb and the near road reserve boundary.
-Superintendent Developer to carry out the fund d and qualified person appointed by the ctions of the Superintendent as defined in the AS 2124 or AS4000 when there is a contract in place between the Developer and the Contractor for the provision of Infrastructure that will be vested in Council.
+Is the period specified in Section 17(4) of the Subdivision Act 1988, or planning permit or elsewhere in the IDM, whichever is the greater period, that the developer is responsible for maintenance of the completed works in good condition and repair unless otherwise agreed to in writing.

-WSUD
+Manual

+The Infrastructure Design Manual.

+MUSIC The Model for Urban Stormwater Improvement Conceptualisation in catchments.

+(MUSIC) is a software tool that simulates the behaviour of stormwater

+A person eligible to be registered as a civil engineer on the National Qualified Engineer boundary.

+Engineers Register and experienced in the relevant field of practice.

+Road Verge The distance between the invert of kerb and the near road reserve

+Superintendent The appropriately experienced and qualified person appointed by the

+Developer to carry out the functions of the Superintendent as defined in the General Conditions of Contract - AS 2124 or AS4000 when there is a contract in place between the Developer and the Contractor for the provision of Infrastructure that will be vested in design is known as Water-Sensitive Urban Design (WSUD).

+Council.

-The integration of urban water cycle management within planning and design is known as Water-Sensitive Urban Design (WSUD).
+WSUD The integration of urban water cycle management within planning and